4806/4thYearProjectManagement/README.md

 verify that everybody is participating in all aspects of the project (if that is not the case, different team members will end up with different grades).

+### Completed in Milestone 1 :
+ - PM-4: Use Case 1 : User Registration
+ - PM-11: Use Case 2 : User Login
+ - Use Case 3 : Display a Welcome Page when logged in

 ## Milestone 2: Alpha Release.
 Give a 10-15 minute demo during the lab March 20
 For the alpha release your system should be somewhat usable, although not feature-complete.
 This means that a user should be able to use several related features of the app and do something reasonably